UniversalDot/udot-wiki/wiki/docs/sdk/development.md

 In addition, it is also possible to build on top of the pallets we have already provided under open Apache 2.0 License.

 The custom pallets that have been developed can be found our our [Github](https://github.com/UniversalDot/universal-dot-node/tree/universal-develop/pallets) repository.

+## ML/AI development

+We have developed [machine learning models](https://tfhub.dev/universaldot) that are used to recommend tasks to individuals based on their personal profile.

+You can contribute to further development to these machine learning models by making commits to our [tensorflow](https://github.com/UniversalDot/tensorflow) repository.